 Outside of taking lessons on italki, one of the best ways to improve your Swedish skills is to read and listen to the language.
-Finding interesting and helpful content can be hard though, especially if you don’t know what you’re looking for.
+Finding interesting and helpful content can be hard, especially if you don’t know what you’re looking for.

-LingQ is an app that has a large library of native Swedish content, like videos, podcasts, and articles.
-If you find something you like that isn’t on LingQ, you can import it and create your own lessons from it!
+LingQ is an app that has a large library of authentic Swedish content, like videos, podcasts, and articles.
+If you find something you like that isn’t on LingQ, you can import it and create your own lessons with it.
 Try LingQ for free by clicking the link below or learn more about it in this LingQ review.

-- Read and listen to native Swedish content
+- Read and listen to authentic Swedish content

 - Easily create flashcards for new words